wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

-    _financial markets legislation_ means the Acts listed in [Schedule 1][122] and the enactments made under those Acts
+    _financial markets legislation_ means the Acts listed in [Schedule 1][125] and the enactments made under those Acts

     _financial markets participant_---

-    *   (a) means a person who is, or is required to be, registered, licensed, appointed, accredited, or authorised under, or for the purposes of, any of the Acts listed in [Part 1][129] of Schedule 1 or any of the enactments made under those Acts (or would be required to be so registered, licensed, appointed, accredited, or authorised but for an exemption granted or provided by or under any of those Acts); and
+    *   (a) means a person who is, or is required to be, registered, licensed, appointed, accredited, or authorised under, or for the purposes of, any of the Acts listed in [Part 1][132] of Schedule 1 or any of the enactments made under those Acts (or would be required to be so registered, licensed, appointed, accredited, or authorised but for an exemption granted or provided by or under any of those Acts); and

     *   (b) includes any of the following:

-        *   (i) a person who participates in an offer of securities to the public as an issuer or a promoter (within the meaning of those terms in [section 2(1)][130] of the Securities Act 1978):
+        *   (i) a person who participates in an offer of securities to the public as an issuer or a promoter (within the meaning of those terms in [section 2(1)][133] of the Securities Act 1978):

-        *   (ii) a person who acts, in respect of securities offered to the public, as a trustee, a unit trustee, a superannuation trustee, a statutory supervisor, a manager, an expert, or a qualified auditor (within the meaning of those terms in [section 2(1)][130] of the Securities Act 1978):
+        *   (ii) a person who acts, in respect of securities offered to the public, as a trustee, a unit trustee, a superannuation trustee, a statutory supervisor, a manager, an expert, or a qualified auditor (within the meaning of those terms in [section 2(1)][133] of the Securities Act 1978):

-        *   (iii) a public issuer (within the meaning of [section 2(1)][127] of the Securities Markets Act 1988):
+        *   (iii) a public issuer (within the meaning of [section 2(1)][130] of the Securities Markets Act 1988):

-        *   (iv) an issuer (within the meaning of [section 4][131] of the Financial Reporting Act 1993); and
+        *   (iv) an FMC reporting entity (within the meaning of [section 451][134] of the Financial Markets Conduct Act 2013); and

     *   (c) also includes any of the following:

-        *   (i) a body corporate that is related to a person referred to in paragraph (a) or (b) (within the meaning of [section 5B(2)][132] of the Securities Markets Act 1988); or
+        *   (i) a body corporate that is related to a person referred to in paragraph (a) or (b) (within the meaning of [section 5B(2)][135] of the Securities Markets Act 1988); or

-        *   (ii) a director or senior manager of a person referred to in paragraph (a) or (b) (within the meaning of those terms in [section 4][133] of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 but applied even if the person referred to in those paragraphs is not a financial service provider); or
+        *   (ii) a director or senior manager of a person referred to in paragraph (a) or (b) (within the meaning of those terms in [section 4][136] of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 but applied even if the person referred to in those paragraphs is not a financial service provider); or

         *   (iii) a person who was previously a person referred to in any of paragraphs (a), (b), or (c)(i) or (ii), in respect of any action, event, or circumstance while the person was such a person; but